nickash2/FileMover.py/README.md

 ## Requirements

 - Python 3.8
+- Has not tested in other operating systems except Windows 10

 ## Some more info:
 I am aiming on adding more and more formats in the future.
 Currently the only formats available are from: